60 Second Lemon Law Assessment™

 They expect the client and attorney to divide the funds between themselves, typically per their attorney-client agreement.

-The number for attorney’s fees commonly has no connection to the firm’s actual rate(s), seniority or skill level of attorney, time spent, speed or qualify of result or value created.
 This number is often arbitrary and may be the same amount they have been offering for 30 years with almost no increase for inflation!

 This creates a dynamic that many consumers don’t anticipate.